-The cytokine storm syndrome is most commonly triggered by viral infections and occurs in 3.7%-4.3% of severe cases of sepsis, which are associated with a hyperinflammatory response.
-The clinical characteristics of the syndrome consist of sustained elevated fever, abnormally high levels of serum ferritin and triglycerides, pancytopenia, disseminated intravascular coagulation, liver dysfunction, and splenomegaly [8].
-Other changes are also present, such as decreased or absent natural killer cell activity, elevated serum levels of interleukin receptor chains, as well as hemophagocytosis, defined as phagocytosis of blood cells such as erythrocytes, leukocytes, or platelets [9].
+The cytokine storm syndrome is most commonly triggered by viral infections and occurs in 3.7-4.3% of severe cases of sepsis; being associated with a hyperinflammatory response.
+The clinical characteristics of the syndrome consist of sustained elevated fever, abnormally high levels of serum ferritin and triglycerides, pancytopenia, disseminated intravascular coagulation, liver dysfunction and splenomegaly (8).
+Other changes are also present, such as decreased or absent NK cell activity, elevated serum levels of interleukin receptor chains, as well as hemophagocytosis, defined as phagocytosis of blood cells such as erythrocytes, leukocytes or platelets (9).
 In general, the predisposing factors for the development of the cytokine storm consist of a different combination, varying from viral escape mechanisms, preventing the antiviral immune response, associated with genetic defects or acquired in host defense and other immunological abnormalities, such as low levels of interferon.
-All of this culminates in impaired viral clearance, leading to unregulated activation of the immune system and severe acute respiratory syndrome (SARS) [8].
+All of this culminates in impaired viral clearance, leading to unregulated activation of the immune system and Severe Acute Respiratory Syndrome (SARS) (8).

 The underlying molecular mechanisms implicated in inducing the cytokine storm in critically ill patients with COVID-19 remain poorly understood.
-More importantly, the presence of high serum levels of IL-2 and CD25s (soluble IL-2 receptor a chain) in severe COVID-19 patients possibly implies the participation of T cells in this immunopathology.
-Both IL-2 and CD25s are produced by activated T cells, suggesting a possible event of hyperreactivation of T-cell responses in severe patients [10, 11].
-In this study, we investigated the activation status of T cells in severe COVID-19 patients and demonstrated that these cells present a hyperactivation profile of cytokine responses induced by mitogens, as well as by heterologous antigens not associated with infection.
-Our cohort included all patients with clinical presentation of severe acute respiratory syndrome in SARS-CoV-2 infection, with comorbidities, in ages ranging from 18 to 93 years, with an average survival-todischarge rate of 22.7% (Supplementary Figure 1).
-Our results indicate an increase in the frequency of T cells presenting a phenotype compatible with clonal exhaustion and senescence in severe infection, corroborating the notion of an exacerbation and hyperactivation of T-cell responses.
+Importantly, the presence of high serum levels of IL-2 and CD25s (soluble IL-2 receptor a chain) in severe COVID-19 patients possible implies the participation of T cells in this immunopathology.
+Both IL-2 and CD25s are produced by activated T cells, suggesting a possible event of hyper reactivation of T cell responses in severe patients (10,11).
+Herein, we investigated the activation status of T cells in severe COVID-19 patients and demonstrated that these cells present a hyperactivation profile of cytokine responses induced by mitogens, as well as by heterologous antigens not associated with infection.
+Our cohort included all patients with clinical presentation of severe acute respiratory syndrome in SARS-CoV-2 infection, with comorbidities, ages ranging from 18-93 years, with average survival-to-discharge rate of 22.7% (Supplementary Figure 1).
+Our results indicate an increase in the frequency of T cells presenting a phenotype compatible with clonal exhaustion and senescence in severe infection, corroborating the notion of an exacerbation and hyperactivation of T cell responses.